Inveraray: The New Town

 In 1747, William Adam had drawn up plans for the creation of a new Inveraray.
 By 1770, little had been done, and the fifth Duke set about rebuilding the town in its present form.
 Some of the work on the rebuilt Inveraray was done by John Adam.
 The Inveraray Inn (formerly known as the New Inn, Great Inn, Argyll Arms Hotel and Argyll Hotel) on Front Street being his, as well as the Town House.
-Much of the rest of the town, including the church, was designed and built by the celebrated Edinburgh-born architect Robert Mylne (1733-1811) between 1772 and 1800.
+Much of the rest of the town, including the church, was designed and built by the celebrated Edinburgh-born architect Robert Mylne (1733–1811) between 1772 and 1800.

 The end product was an attractive town which included houses for estate workers, a woollen mill, and a pier to exploit herring fishing, which was to grow in later years to play a major role in the town's economy.
 The finished product is one of the best examples of an 18th-century new town in Scotland, and the vast majority of the properties in the centre of Inveraray are considered worthy of protection because of the town's architectural significance.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into fishing in Loch Fyne from Inverary in the years before the First World War.